-Women in Transition House is an emergency shelter which also operates a crisis phone line available 24/7, staffed by women who are trained to be supportive and respond to the needs of abused women in crisis.
+Women in Transition House is an emergency shelter that also operates a crisis phone line, which is available 24/7.
+Staff are trained to be supportive and to respond to the needs of abused women in crisis.

-Gignoo Transition Houseis an emergency shelter which also operates a crisis phone line available 24/7, primarily for Indigenous women and children experiencing domestic violence, but serves non-Indigenous women and children as well.
+Gignoo Transition House is an emergency shelter that also operates a crisis phone line and live chat service, both of which are available 24/7.
+Gignoo is primarily for Indigenous women and children experiencing domestic violence, but serves non-Indigenous women and children as well.

 Unfortunately, domestic violence can have severe and sometimes fatal consequences for victims and their children.
 Research has shown that certain factors are associated with an increased likelihood that a victim will be seriously injured or killed by their partner.

 The following are red flags for elevated risks to safety:

 Generally speaking, as the number of these red flags increase, so does the risk to safety.
 A professional risk assessment can be done to better gauge a victim’s level of risk and, in turn, help to manage it.
 To request a professional risk assessment, call Liberty Lane Outreach or one of the local transition houses.

 Safety planning is the creation of an action plan to help mitigate a victim’s level of risk.
 It is a process of answering questions such as: